Skip to Content

 Can the merger push Three higher up the table?
 How long will it be before the CEI records the tangible benefits?
 It's a very exciting time as the CEI has not before measured a Telco merger on this scale.
 Stay tuned for more.

 • Spare a thought for Virgin Media.
-With an Overall Effort Score of 40 it is the lowest ranked Telco brand in the index, but with growth in all pillars that could be set to change.
+With an Overall Effort Score of 44 it is one of the lowest ranked Telco brands in the index, but with growth in all pillars that could be set to change.

 How to use the Customer Effort Index